Willed Body Program

 Respect for the Dead

-Survivors may derive comfort from the knowledge that dignity and respect for those who have donated their bodies is maintained at all times.
+Survivors may be comforted by knowing the dignity and respect for those who have donated their bodies is maintained at all times.
 The indispensable contribution that participants in the Willed Body Program have made is fully recognized.
 The laboratory is situated in a restricted area and only medical students, faculty, staff, or students of health-related professions are authorized to use the facility.

 Final Disposition of Remains